maxpattmanqa/dungeonsanddragonsgen/README.md

 ### Cloud Development Server

-After pushing to Github i would ssh into my cloud development server and pull the codebase from the github repository It was still essential to test the application, the system enviroments & scripts etc on a GCP cloud server.
+After pushing to Github I would ssh into my cloud development server and pull the codebase from the Github repository.
+It was still essential to test the application, the system enviroments & scripts etc on a GCP cloud server.

 ### Github
-Git hub was my repository of choice.
-Webhooks settings can be set to interact with the jenkins build server. when code is pushed to the repository it sends a notification to the jenkins server
+Github was my repository of choice.
+Webhooks settings can be set to interact with the Jenkins build server. when code is pushed to the repository it sends a notification to the jenkins server

 ### Jenkins
-Jenkins is an open source build server and CI/CD pipeline tool. in this project jenkins is set up to connect to github via a webhook. when jenkins receives the notification, it pulls the repository to its server.
+Jenkins is an open source build server and CI/CD pipeline tool. in this project jenkins is set up to connect to Github via a webhook. when jenkins receives the notification, it pulls the repository to its server.

 *environment credentials*: Jenkins allows us to set credentials that we want to keep secret for security reasons such as our SECRET_KEY and our DATABASE_URI